MrSkyhenge/Useful-Unity3d-Stuff/README.md

-Useful scripts, assets, and other things for Unity 3d
+Useful scripts, assets, & other things for Unity 3d
 ======================

 Useful scripts and assets for Unity 3d collected over the years...free for use.
 Any and all credit to original authors and sources will be included if available.